AKM Enamul Haque Shamim

-AKM Enamul Hoque Shameem (born 29 March 1965) is a Bangladesh Awami League politician and the incumbent deputy minister of the ministry of Water Resources.
-He is also the member of Parliament from Shariatpur-2.
+AKM Enamul Hoque Shameem (born 10 November 1965) is a Bangladesh Awami League politician and a former Jatiya Sangsad member representing the Shariatpur-2 constituency.
+He served as deputy minister of the ministry of Water Resources during 2019-2024.

+Early life and education

+Shameem was born in 1965 to Bengali Muslim parents Abul Hashem Miah and Begum Ashrafunnesa in the village of Malatkandi in Bhedarganj, Faridpur district, East Pakistan (now Shariatpur District, Bangladesh).
+He completed his education from the A. M. High School in Noakhali and Dhaka Residential Model College.
+He graduated from the Jahangirnagar University.

 Career

 Shameem was elected to Parliament on 30 December 2018 from Shariatpur-2 as a Bangladesh Awami League candidate.
 He was appointed Deputy Minister of Water Resources.
 He was voted VP of JUCSU (Jahangirnagar University Central Student Union) from 1989 to 1991.
 He led Bangladesh Chhatra League (student league) as the President from 1994 to 1998.
 He was also a member of the central committee of Bangladesh Awami League and served as the Organising Secretary of Bangladesh Awami League.
-He is the founder of Port City International University.
+He is the founder president of Port City International University.
 His brother AKM Aminul Haque is a serving Major General of Bangladesh Army.